There are different routes for booking a Coronavirus test. All are available to people showing symptoms.

 You can choose to book a test at local testing unit, which are managed via a drive-through or walk-through process.
 Or, you can apply to receive a home testing kit through the post.

-Local testing units within the borough are located at Woking Park Car Park and Sheerwater Recreation Ground Car Park.
-Subject to availability, these sites will be offered as part of the booking process.
+Local testing units within the borough are located on selected dates at Woking Park Car Park, Sheerwater Recreation Ground Car Park, Goldsworth Recreation Car Park and Lansbury Business Estate.
+Subject to availability, all or some of these sites will be offered as part of the booking process.

 To get tested, you must pre-book a home testing kit or appointment via the NHS.